Work to Residence Visa

 We check your identity document to confirm your age.

-Your work visa
+Your current visa

 For at least 24 months before you apply, you must have a work visa or a Critical Purpose Visitor Visa that allows you to work.